 This year, the Craft Maltsters Guild will welcome back three existing members and welcome five new members to the Board of Directors.

-Introducing the 2021 class of CMG board members:
+Introducing the 2021 class of Craft Maltsters Guild board members:

 Member Malthouse Seats